- UCLA SFU Pilot Program

 - Faculty + Staff

 The SNF Centre for Hellenic Studies supports both graduate and postgraduate work on a variety of Hellenic topics and themes, and is pleased to nurture the next generation of scholars of Greece's history, language and culture.

 Hellenisms Past and Present, Local and Global Postdoctoral Fellows

-For the past two years, the SNF Centre for Hellenic Studies has solicited applications for a one-year Post-doctoral Fellowship focused on Hellenisms Past and Present, Local and Global.
+The SNF Centre for Hellenic Studies solicited applications for a one-year Post-doctoral Fellowship focused on Hellenisms Past and Present, Local and Global.
 The search committee welcomed proposals that spanned disciplinary boundaries from candidates working on comparative approaches to the fellowship theme.
 Applicants from all fields of the humanities and the social sciences were encouraged to apply.

 Jake Ransohoff holds a BA from the University of Chicago, and defended his PhD dissertation in History at Harvard University in June, 2022.
 His current research focuses on the intersection between power, political legitimacy, and attitudes toward the body in the Byzantine world—especially the disfigured and disabled body.
 He is editor (with Nathanael Aschenbrenner) of The Invention of Byzantium in Early Modern Europe, published by Dumbarton Oaks Press in 2021, and co-editor of the forthcoming web resource “The Justinianic Pandemic (541–c.
 750 CE): The Historical, Archaeological, Geospatial and Genetic Evidence.”